×

 All about Charnockite and Adakite Properties

 Know all about Charnockite and Adakite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Charnockite and Adakite belong to Igneous Rocks.Texture of Charnockite is Granular whereas that of Adakite is Porphyritic.
 Charnockite appears Veined or Pebbled and Adakite appears Dull and Soft.
-The luster of Charnockite is not available while that of Adakite is grainy, pearly and vitreous.
+The luster of Charnockite is while that of Adakite is grainy, pearly and vitreous.
 Charnockite is available in black, grey, orange, pink, white colors whereas Adakite is available in black, brown, light to dark grey colors.
 The commercial uses of Charnockite are curling, gemstone, laboratory bench tops, tombstones and that of Adakite are commemorative tablets, pottery, used in aquariums.